-The Kikuyu tribe, is the largest ethnic group in Kenya, making up about 22% of the country’s total population.
-Kikuyu culture is one of Kenya’s most documented cultures, with lots of facts depicted in books and movies.
+The Kikuyu tribe is the largest ethnic group in Kenya, making up about 22% of the country’s total population.
+Kikuyu culture is one of Kenya’s most documented cultures, with lots of facts illustrated in books and movies.

 As with most African traditions, the Groom-to-be must come to make his intentions known to the bride’s family.
 There might be some hard questions asked by the father in law but that is to be expected.

 2. Second Visit (family Introduction)

 After the bride’s parents have met the man asking for their daughter’s hand.
 The second visit allows them to meet the people who raised him.